 - Using laser surgery.

 - Inserting a rigid tube (a stent).

 - Stretching of the oesophagus, which allows food and drink to pass through the blockage to the stomach.

 Chemotherapy is a treatment of cancer by using anti-cancer medicines which kill cancer cells, or stop them from multiplying.
-(See separate leaflet called Chemotherapy with Cytotoxic Medicines for more details.)
+(See separate leaflet called Chemotherapy for more details.)